David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 The following sections will work through the implementation of the scheduling algorithm.

+# Scheduling Problem Definition
+An Aetherling program is a DAG.
+The nodes `N` are the operators.
+A node from a higher-order operator, like a `Map`, may contain a sub-DAG.
+The edges `E` are the producer-consumer relationships between nodes.
+There is one output node `N_out`.
+This node is not composed with any consumers.
+The output type of the program is equal to the output type of the `N_out`.

+The goal of scheduling is: given a slowdown factor **s**, rewrite all of the nodes from the sequence language to the space-time IR so that:
+    1. `N_out` has the desired throughput that is **s** times slower than its output throuhgput in `pspace`
+    2. Minimize the compute and memory resources needed by the space-time IR nodes

 # Naive Scheduler

 The naive auto-scheduler is, for each operator, apply the slowdown factor if possible by applying the appropriate rewrite rules.
 If not possible or slowing down the operator is insufficient to reach the desired throughput, recur on nested operators.